Perfect Chana masala recipe | Chana Masala for poori | Indian Chickpeas masala curry

 Onion and tomatoes: Use bright red tomatoes.

-Dry spice powders: In this recipe, you need some everyday spices such as turmeric powder, red chili powder, coriander, cumin powder.
+Dry spice powders: In this recipe, you need some everyday spices such as turmeric powder, red chili powder, coriander, and cumin powder.

 Chana masala powder: This special spice mix gives a unique taste to the chana masala.
 It differentiates the dish from the rest of the North Indian dishes.